(Last updated in March 2023)

 And you should seriously consider purchasing The Milepost, a huge, massively helpful guide referred to as “the bible of Alaska travel.”
 It breaks down every main road mile-by-mile, letting you know exactly where to find the nearest restroom, scenic viewpoint, and popular wildlife-watching spot.

 I’m not big on guidebooks, but I promise, this one is worth it.
-A new version is published each April. – see link below for the 2023 guide.
+A new version is published each April.
+Here’s the link for the 2024 guide.

-Moneybags ($400): Buy Sarah Palin vanity license plates for ironic reasons, moose dung swizzle sticks, “I Love Talkeetna” hats, Denali bumper stickers, and local native artwork.
+Moneybags ($500): Buy Sarah Palin vanity license plates for ironic reasons, buy souvenir magnets and mugs, moose dung swizzle sticks, “I Love Talkeetna” hats, Denali bumper stickers, and local native artwork.

 Average Joe ($200): Buy souvenir tshirts, coffee mugs and other trinkets.
 Go to a few bars in Anchorage.